ricab/scope_guard/docs/design.md

 using this option if possible, but it requires C++17, as the exception specification is not part of a function's type
 [until then](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2015/p0012r1.html).

+### No return

+This forces the client to confirm their intention, by explicitly writing code to ignore a return, if that really is what they want.
+The idea is not only to catch unintentional cases but also to highlight intentional ones for code readers.

 ### Conditional `noexcept`